IreshaSD/Iresha-Sandamali/README.md

-# Machine Learning Enthusiast | Data Science Professional | AI Innovator
+# Machine Learning & Data Science Enthusiast | Innovator in AI

 ## About